MattLdwig/100-days-of-code/r1-log.md

 ### R1D45

 VueJS Course (udemy) - Using and Creating Directives module.
 Very good explanations on how directives work and how to create custom ones.
 I've a better understanding on the Vue's internal mecanical now.

+### R1D46

+VueJS Course (udemy) - Filters & mixins module today.
+Some changes & a bit of refactoring on a React + Wordpress Blog for a relative too.